Campground Rules & Information

-Guests are responsible for their kids at all times.
+Guests are responsible for any kids that are part of their reservation at all times.
 Do not let kids climb up onto any roofs.
 Please ask your host for a safety orientation if you have any questions or concerns.
+Small children must always be accompanied by an adult.

 Use of property

 Pack it in, pack it out.
 Leave no trace.

 Property use is limited to the number of people listed in the initial booking.
 Guests may not invite visitors to the property without approval of the host in advance.
 Competitive, commercial or group use requires permission.
-Unless yo have booked a room in the house, access to the house or the fenced area is not included.
+Unless you have booked a room in the house, access to the house or the fenced area is not included.
 Please respect the peace and quiet of others.
 Keep noise to a minimum at all times.
 Power generators may not be used in the campground.
 Do not drive over vegetation.
 ATV use on the property is prohibited.
 Keep roads clear.
 Do not empty your holding tank.
 Always keep gates and doors closed, to keep dogs in and deer out.
 Please be mindful of all people and things living here.
 Please respect other guests space and property.
 Do not damage property or build long term structures.
 Do not discharge firearms, bows, crossbows or set traps.
 Keep the grounds clean and natural and return your site to its native condition before leaving.
 Please put things back where you found them.
 No damaging trees, plants, lawns cars, buildings or equipment.
 If you damage something because you were rough with it, you will be responsible for it.
 If you have an issue with something, please give us the opportunity to rectify it.
-Please be responsible and courteous to the others staying here and especially our neighbors.
+Please be responsible and courteous to the others staying here and especially our neighbours.
 Stay on the property and do not leave other than via the driveway.
-Please don’t enter our neighbors property.
+Please don’t enter our neighbours property.
 The property boundaries are marked with flagging tape.
 If you are unsure where the property lines are, please ask